Staten Island Ferry: Early years

 When Tompkins died in 1825, the company's stocks were placed in a trust at the Fulton Bank in lower Manhattan.
 Under an act passed in 1824, the bank was to be incorporated under two conditions: it had to acquire the Richmond Turnpike Company's stock, and it would cease operations in 1844.
 Vanderbilt, who had grown wealthy in the steamboat business in New York waters, bought control of the Richmond Turnpike Company in 1838.
 After the company's original charter expired in 1844, Vanderbilt transferred the former company's leases and titles to himself and the company's other chief officer, Oroondates Mauran.
 This was done in their capacity as private citizens rather than as chief officers.
 When Mauran died in 1848, his share of the company was purchased by Vanderbilt.

 By the mid-18th century, there were three separate ferry companies offering services between lower Manhattan and the eastern shore of Staten Island.
 The Tompkins and Staples Ferry, operated by Vice President Tompkins's son Minthorne, ran from a pier at the Tompkinsville end of the highway to Whitehall Street in lower Manhattan.
 The New York and Staten Island Steam Ferry Company, or "People's Ferry", was operated by George Law and ran from Stapleton, Staten Island, to Liberty Street, Manhattan.
 The third ferry was the Richmond Turnpike Ferry, also the "Staten Island Ferry"; it originated at Vanderbilt's Landing at Clifton, Staten Island, and terminated in Manhattan.
 All of these companies merged in 1853, after Vanderbilt, who was focused on business ventures elsewhere, convinced Law and Tompkins to buy out his ferry company for $600,000.
 Vanderbilt remained a dominant figure in the ferry business until the Civil War in the early 1860s.

 The combined company, the Staten Island and New York Ferry Company, ran services from Whitehall Street to Tompkinsville, Stapleton, and Clifton.
 It originally ran single-ended boats but eventually expanded its fleet to include double-ended boats.
 The Staten Island and New York Ferry's vessel Hunchback was built in 1852, becoming the first double-decked boat to operate in the harbor.
 To accommodate growing ridership, three double-ended boats—Southfield I, Westfield I, and Clifton I—were purchased for the ferry between 1857 and 1861.
 Westfield and Clifton were purchased by the Union Army in September 1861, almost immediately after they had been delivered.
 The army also purchased Hunchback and Southfield in December of that year.
 The Union used the ships to man the blockade against the Confederate Army during the Civil War.
 Of the four boats, only Hunchback survived; after the war, it was redocumented and bought by someone in Boston; it was abandoned by 1880.
 Due to the loss of these boats, another three boats—Westfield II, Northfield, and Middletown—were obtained in 1862–1863.
-A fourth boat, Clifton II, was also built, but it was purchased by the U.S. shortly after completion; the vessel was then redocumented, and by 1868 it had been destroyed.
+A fourth boat, Clifton II, was also built, but it was purchased by the US shortly after completion; the vessel was then redocumented, and by 1868 it had been destroyed.